mindspore-ai/docs/tutorials/experts/source_en/parallel/parameter_server_training.md

     - If you don't call this method, the [Environment Variable Setting](https://www.mindspore.cn/tutorials/experts/en/master/parallel/parameter_server_training.html#environment-variable-setting) below will not take effect.
     - Use `mindspore.reset_ps_context()` to disable Parameter Server training mode.

-2. Secondly, call `mindspore.communication.init()` to initialize distributed training.
-Including network building for `Server`, `Worker` and `Scheduler` nodes and initializing collective communication(HCCL, NCCL).
+2. Secondly, call `mindspore.communication.init()` to initialize distributed training, including network building for `Server`, `Worker` and `Scheduler` nodes and initializing collective communication(HCCL, NCCL).

     - Because `Ascend` backend depends on `rank table` configuration file to initialize `HCCL`, when running Parameter Server training mode on `Ascend` backend, `rank table` file needs to be configured.(Including when trainin with only one Worker and one Server)